Nevcairiel/LAVFilters/README.txt

 to the LAVFSplitter you have to either uninstall Haali or rename its .ax file at least temporarily.

-The Audio and Video Decoder will register with a relatively high merit, which should make it the preferred decoder by default.
+The Audio and Video Decoder will register with relatively high merit, which should make it the preferred decoder by default.
 Most players offer a way to choose the preferred decoder however.